dutangc/CASdatasets/README.md

 * add new datasets
-* remove dependency on `sf` in order to move `sf` or `terra` packages, following https://r-spatial.org/r/2023/05/15/evolution4.html
+* remove the dependency on `sp` in order to move `sf` or `terra` packages, following https://r-spatial.org/r/2023/05/15/evolution4.html
 * make a nice vignette to present each dataset visually
 * make a NEWS file in markdown format